Weaving Workshops & Courses

 Nature provides us with three dependable primary colours:

-From these, an extraordinary range of secondary colours can be achieved through overdyeing and modification.
+From these, an extraordinary range of secondary colours can be achieved through overdyeing and modifying.

 Sparsholt College had already begun propagating many of the plants in their greenhouse — and, somewhat impressively, their weld is thriving far better than ours has managed in recent years.